JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol16_1.md

 But to bring this line of reasoning directly to our home planet, we should be mindful of the Master Seraphim of Planetary Supervision.
 Working with the angels is crucial to the success-potential of study groups.
 I do not think this is superstitious; rather it is a suggestion grounded in the long view of intelligent faith and inspired by sincere prayer.
 There is a lot to pray for.
 For instance, petitions may be directed to the angels for assistance in organizing and maintaining a study group.
 The angels and the divine spirit can be solicited to guide or encourage individuals to consider joining one’s study group.

 The Angels of Enlightenment come to mind.
 According to the Chief of Seraphim, our world “_is now receiving the help of the third corps of seraphim dedicated to the fostering of planetary education.
-These angels are occupied with mental and moral training as it concerns individuals, families, groups, schools, communities, nations, and whole races._” [114: 6, 11] (P. 1256) (Emphasis added) Is it farfetched to suggest that our study groups fit neatly within their sphere of interest?
+These angels are occupied with mental and moral training as it concerns individuals, families, groups, schools, communities, nations, and whole races._” [[UB 114:6.11](/en/The_Urantia_Book/114#p6_11)] (Emphasis added) Is it farfetched to suggest that our study groups fit neatly within their sphere of interest?
 The Urantia Papers as the subject of group study seem to correlate directly to these angels’ area of responsibility.

 If this is so, we might consider this framework of our relationship as part of the new wine skin of the Fifth Epochal Revelation.
 This idea also applies to our philosophically organic connection with God the Supreme.
 These key ties to unseen friends and allies and to the finite God ennoble the routine tasks of those who gather to study.
 The appeal of this perspective on our labor in the evolutionary vineyards is one of universe-romancing.